-1. Increased throughput.
-By increasing the number of processors, we expect to get more work done in less time.

-2. Economy of scale.
-Multiprocessor systems can cost less than equivalent multiple single-processor systems, because they can share peripherals, mass storage, and power supplies multiple-processor systems in use today are of two types.
+- 1. Increased throughput.
+By increasing the number of processors,we expect to get more work done in less time. - 2.
+Economy of scale.
+Multiprocessor systems can cost less than equivalent multiple single-processor systems, because they can share peripherals, mass storage, and power supplies - 3.
+Increased reliability.
+If functions can be distributed properly among several processors, then the failure of one processor will not halt the system, only slow it down multiple-processor systems in use today are of two types.
 Some systems use asymmetric multiprocessing, in which each processor is assigned a specific task.
 Aboss processor controls the system; the other processors either look to the boss for instruction or have predefined tasks symmetric multiprocessing (SMP), in which each processor performs all tasks within the operating system.
-SMP means that all processors are peers; no boss-worker relationship exists between processors from uniform memory access (UMA) to non-uniform memory access (NUMA).
-Multiprocessor systems are termed multicore that has CPU design is to include multiple computing cores on a single chip
+SMP means that all processors are peers; no boss-worker relationship exists between processors